 C14.01.
 All organizations within this congregation shall exist to aid it in ministering to the members of this congregation and to all persons who can be reached with the Gospel of Christ.
 As outgrowths and expressions of this congregation’s life, the organizations are subject to its oversight and direction as exercised by the Congregation Council.
 It is the responsibility of all congregational organizations to report annually to this congregation concerning their activities, membership, work, and finances.

 C14.02.
-Special interest groups, other than those of the official organizations of the Evangelical Lutheran Church in America this church, may be organized only after authorization has been given by the Congregation Council.
+Special interest groups, other than those of the official organizations of the this church, may be organized only after authorization has been given by the Congregation Council.

 C14.03.
 A school may be maintained and operated as an organization within this congregation.
 School policies shall be subject to the direction and oversight of the Congregation Council.
 Bylaws may be adopted which address and specify the organization and governance of the school.